-Jacob's Ladder is a hearty perennial plant.
-It is upright and clump forming, but it will spread by seed.
+Jacob's ladder is a hardy perennial plant.
+It is upright and clump-forming, but it will spread by seed.

-- Flowers: Most Jacob's Ladder plants have bell-shaped flowers in shades of purple and lavender, but there are also white, pink and yellow varieties available, although harder to find.
+- Flowers: Most Jacob's ladder plants have bell-shaped flowers in shades of purple and lavender, but there are also white, pink and yellow varieties available, although harder to find.
 Jacob's ladder will start blooming in late spring/early summer.
 The initial bloom will last two to four weeks, with flowers opening from the tops of the stalks down.
 Deadhead the spent flowers for repeat blooms.

 - Leaves: The compound leaves are composed of rows of narrow, pinnate leaflets.
 The branches grow from a basal rosette and arch and sway as they grow tall.